The Parish includes the villages of Kirkby Fleetham, Great Fencote and Little Fencote.

-Gary Jones, our NHW Co-Ordinator has registered the Parish with the National scheme.
+Chris Walker, our NHW Co-Ordinator has registered the Parish with the National scheme.
 To register to receive information about a variety of community alert messages, click the link below and enter your postcode

 Once registered, you will automatically receive community alert messages from Neighbourhood Watch.
 You can also revise and add to the range of messages receive, to include:

 SGN (Gas Emergency Service)

 Community Grant Applications

 The Leonard Smelt and Thomas Tenant Charity is a small charity that was set up over 300 years ago to support people in need in the parish of Kirkby Fleetham with Fencotes.
 The Charity has a modest yearly income derived from the rental of two local fields.
 Trustees of the Charity distribute this income within the local parish according to the wishes set out in the original trust deed.